 - a.
 Program Approval.
-Establish a program approval process - Increase student awareness and acquisition of core competencies - Ensure GCCD courses and programs are relevant to and reflect student needs - · Integrate this effort with Strategy Goal 4 b.Student Progression through Programs.
+Establish a program approval process - Ensure GCCD courses and programs are relevant to and reflect student needs - · Integrate this effort with Strategy Goal 4 b.Student Progression through Programs.
 Streamline how students progress through programs and fulfill of requirements

-- Number of offerings - · Number of requirements (particularly in comparison with other area CCDs) - Possible exemption of students seeking an associate degree from math if they test out of Mathematics 101 Possible exemptions for associate degrees - · Uniqueness and Diversity of offerings - · Scheduling to meet student needs (days, time, classes, etc.) - · Enrollment levels - Cohort programs - Classroom space (e.g., ESL's cramped classroom space on the Verdugo Campus) - · Incentivize students' development and maintenance of SEPs - · Reevaluate priority registration at the Main and Garfield Campuses - · Integrate this effort with Strategy Goal 4 c.
-Study Skills.
-Integrate study skills into General Education courses, using SEPs to determine requirements
+- Number of offerings - · Number of requirements (particularly in comparison with other area CCDs) - Possible exemptions for associate degrees - · Diversity of offerings - · Scheduling to meet student needs (days, time, classes, etc.) - · Cohort programs - · Incentivize students' development and maintenance of SEPs - Reevaluate priority registration at the Main and Garfield Campuses - · Integrate this effort with Strategy Goal 4